PySlurm/pyslurm/doc/source/index.rst

 :Date: |today|
 :Version: |version|

-This module provides a low-level wrapper around the Slurm C-API using Cython.
+This module provides a low-level Python wrapper around the Slurm C-API using Cython.

 Contents
 ========